Why Baby Why: Credits and personnel

-Reception
+Critical reception

 The single's early airplay occurred in Jones' home state of Texas, with Houston's country music station KIKK ranking it number one locally.
 Their charts were sent to stations around the country, which began to pick it up as well, partially overcoming Starday's regionally limited distribution.
 However, its progress on the chart was blunted by Red Sovine and Webb Pierce's cover duet, which benefited from Decca Records' major label status and national distribution and rose to number one on the chart over the 1955–1956 Christmas holiday period.
 Jones's rendition was later included as the first track on his 1957 debut album Grand Ole Opry's New Star.

 Cover versions

 Since the release of Jones' rendition, "Why Baby Why" has been covered by several other artists, many of whom have also charted with it.
 Jones himself re-recorded it a couple of times as a duet; first with Gene Pitney for their It's Country Time Again! album released in 1966, and with Ricky Skaggs for the 1994 album The Bradley Barn Sessions which featured re-recordings of Jones' songs as duets with various artists.
 Two different versions of the song have reached Number One on the country charts, making it one of the only country songs to hold that distinction.
 Artists who have had country chart hits with renditions of this song include the following: